Last updated on October 26th, 2023 at 16:55

-I can personally tell you from a highly trusted source that Starbucks use non-fat milk.
-If it their cold foam that you want to replicate and your have a preference for non-fat milk, by all mean use that.
+I can personally tell you from a highly trusted source that Starbucks uses non-fat milk.
+If it’s cold foam that you want to replicate, and you have a preference for non-fat milk, by all means use that.

-Understand that what is best in terms of the flavor and the results that you, personally are seeking.
-I’ve seen amazing results with 2% milk with heavy cream in a 50/50 half and half mix and and equal amount of sweetened condensed milk.
+Understand that what is best in terms of the flavor and the results that you, personally, are seeking.
+I’ve seen amazing results with 2% milk with heavy cream in a 50/50 half-and-half mix and an equal amount of sweetened condensed milk.

-The result is an amazing texture and a cold foam that is notably more dense and can easily support a cheeky layer of oat milk if you so wish.
+The result is an amazing texture and a cold foam that is notably denser and can easily support a cheeky layer of oat milk if you so wish.

 How To Make Cold Foam At Home Without A Frother

 Using the same ingredients as above.
-You can place your ingredients into your French press until it is 1/3rd full and pump the plunger until your get good, thick high quality cold foam.
+You can place your ingredients into your French press until it is 1/3rd full and pump the plunger until you get good, thick, high quality cold foam.

 Another option for making cold foam without a frother is to use a cocktail shaker and shake vigorously for about 2 minutes.

-Notably when both your milk and your French press or cocktail shaker is ice cold you get a better quality of foam, denser and more abundant.
+Notably when both your milk and your French press or cocktail shaker are ice-cold you get a better quality of foam, denser and more abundant.

 Your third option of making cold foam at home without a frother is to use a regular food blender.
 Simply pour your milk into it and blend until you get the thick cold foam that you desire.
 It makes no great difference if you are using a hand blender or a regular automatic blender.